New to Curtin Mentoring

 How to get a mentor

-If you’re a new undergraduate student at the Bentley or Kalgoorlie campus, we’ll provide you with a student mentor.
+If you’re a new undergraduate student at the Perth or Kalgoorlie campus, we’ll provide you with a student mentor.
 In most cases, you’ll connect with your mentor during Orientation.
 Otherwise, you should hear from your mentor by email in the first couple of weeks of semester.